MamboBryan/newsletter/newsletter/2024-09-30/index/index.md

 [!Principles for Effective Session Delivery](../assets/Principles%20for%20Effective%20Session%20Delivery.webp)

-Without wasting any time, [The Chief Senior Dishwasher, GDE](https://x.com/mambo_bryan) engaged the audience and rightfully so because he educated the members on how to deliver world-class sessions.
+Without wasting any time, [Mambo Bryan](https://x.com/mambo_bryan) engaged the audience and rightfully so because he educated the members on how to deliver world-class sessions.
 Using the example of everybody's favourite topic ([Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-guide.html)), he gave a step-by-step demonstration of how to conduct sessions like an expert (If you know you know)...

 ## DroidCon Kenya 2024 🎟️